-While it is crucial to pay special attention to the design of pragmatic trials (see here), it is critical to ensure the study results are analysed appropriately to ensure incorrect conclusions are not drawn from these results.
-While a well-considered analytical strategy is important with all studies, the additional design considerations with pragmatic trials can add additional complexity for analysis.
+While it is important to pay special attention to the design of pragmatic trials (see Pragmatic Trial: Study Design Considerations), it is critical to ensure the study results are analysed appropriately, to ensure incorrect conclusions are not drawn from these results.
+A well-considered analytical strategy is important with all studies, and the additional design considerations with pragmatic trials can add additional complexity for the analysis.

-For example, despite the use of randomisation, pragmatic trials may still be subject to confounding bias, where there are systematic differences between arms that is independently related to the outcome.
+Despite the use of randomisation, pragmatic trials may still be subject to confounding bias, where there are systematic differences between arms that are independently related to the outcome.
 For example, a pragmatic trial attempts to reflect current practice as much as possible, such using ‘usual care’ in the control arm.
 However, ‘usual care’ will often not be one treatment and so there may be a heterogenous control arm in a pragmatic trial and patients may be selected for treatments in the control arm on the basis of their individual characteristics (to reflect the ‘real world’), with possible influence on the treatment effect.
-This heterogeneity needs to be accounted for in the analysis.
+This heterogeneity will need to be accounted for in the analysis.

-See below simulation studies conducted as part of GetReal examining ways to adjust analyses in pragmatic trials:
+Listed below are examples of simulation studies conducted as part of GetReal which examining ways to adjust analyses in pragmatic trials:

 - Simulation to adjust for confounding in a pragmatic trial with a heterogeneous comparator arm: see Adjusting for Confounding Bias in a Heterogeneous Control Arm

 - Simulation to adjust for confounding in a pragmatic study with time-to-event outcome: see Controlling for Confounding in a Pragmatic Study with Time-to-Event Outcomes

 - Comparison of methods for competing risks in pragmatic trials: see Comparison of Methods for Competing Risks in Pragmatic Trials